FelixLabelle/felixlabelle.github.io/_posts/2025-12-25-word_replacement.md

 About 22k rare words were found.
 GPT-4o was used to generate the word replacements.
 About ~1/3 didn't have any replacements so approximately 3.5% of words were replaced on the held out splits.
 Based on a subjective analysis this was due to ambiguous examples or examples without enough examples to determine their meaning.

-The downstream mapping model is a BERT-based architecture, with a fair number of variants.

-In setting 1 the replacement leads to 1–2% improvement on domain-specific models.
+In setting 1 the replacement leads to 1–2% improvement of recall@k for k=[1,2,5,10,20] on domain-specific models.
 Interestingly commercial models don't improve.
 Need to do more fine-grained analysis to understand why.
 In setting 2 further improvements of 2–4% are had.
+This is likely due to the fact that the post-training similarity has increased.

 ### Caveats

-Bluntly the data I work with is weird and I highly doubt that these gains are universal.
+Bluntly the data I work with is unique and I highly doubt that these gains are universal.
 The task is rather different than most IR or even similarity tasks.
 Moreover the data often has a fair number of rare acronyms.
 Your mileage will vary and currently I have no method of knowing when this approach is worthwhile for your datasets.

-The pipeline needs to be monitored.
-Although not mentioned, statistics on the number of ambiguous outputs are tracked.
-Moreover ambiguous or replacements that aren't predicted are not used.

 ## Suspected Mechanisms (Hypotheses as to Why this Works)

 I think there are multiple reasons replacement should/could work.
-I'm positing them here so future experiments can be focused on determining why and when normalization through word replacement might work.
-In specific there are 3 causes I suspect.
+I'm proposing 3 mechanisms of action here so future experiments can be focused on determining why and when normalization through word replacement might work.

 ### Distributional shift
 <!-- TODO: Review from here on out -->